LuizFritsch/MongoDB-cluster-using-docker/README.md

 # //Passo a passo de como criar containers mongo (master-slave) no linux:<br>
 # //Step by step of how to create mongo master-slave containers on linux:<br>
 <p>
-//crie uma rede docker
+//crie uma rede docker..
-//create a docker network
+//create a docker network..
-$docker network create my-mongo-cluster</p>
+$docker network create my-mongo-cluster..</p>

 <p>
 //liste as redes criadas